 If you have a spare hard drive, we strongly recommend that you try a test recovery of your system partition to this hard drive.

 To test recovery, as well as check the drives and network adapter

-1. Select a backup at the Archive location step, and then click Next.
+- 1. Start Recovery Wizard by clicking Recovery -> Disk Recovery on the toolbar. - 2.
+Select a backup at the Archive location step, and then click Next.